 October 25th, 2018

-Human Rights Watch: Thousands Forced into UN Protection Sites in Wau
+Human Rights Watch Report: Thousands Forced into UN Protection Sites in Wau

-The Human Rights Watch has released a report detailing violent attacks and counterinsurgencies in the Western Region of South Sudan.
-Despite a ‘Cessation of Hostilities’ agreement in June, tens of thousands of civilians have been forced into United Nations protection sites in Wau to escape ethnic violence, ongoing human rights violations and conflict over rebel-held areas.
+Human Rights Watch (HRW) has released a report investigating continued attacks in the Western Region of South Sudan.
+Despite a ‘Cessation of Hostilities’ agreement between rebel and government factions, tens of thousands of civilians are currently seeking refuge in United Nations protection sites, escaping threats of ethnic violence, ongoing human rights violations and conflict over rebel-held areas.

-Jehanne Henry, associate Africa director at Human Rights Watch, revealed abuses against civilians are being committed by government forces as clashes continue between warring factions in the Western Region.
+In the report, Jehanne Henry, associate Africa director at Human Rights Watch, revealed that abuses against civilians are being committed by government forces in the Western Region.
 Henry commented: “This is the latest chapter in a long history of violence and impunity that has uprooted and traumatised hundreds of thousands of people in this part of the country”.

 The report also uncovered four cases of arbitrary detention.
-‘Patterns’ of torture and the unlawful imprisonment of Fertit and Luo ethnic men continues uninterrupted as those suspected of being allied to rebel forces are detained in two military facilities “without charge or access to legal assistance”.
-These breaches of rights under humanitarian law remained unreported until the release of the Human Rights Watch investigation yesterday.
+‘Patterns of torture’ and the unlawful imprisonment of Fertit and Luo ethnic men continues with impunity as those suspected of being allied to rebel forces are detained in two military facilities “without charge or access to legal assistance”.
+These rights violations remained unreported until the release of the Human Rights Watch investigation yesterday.

 Witnesses to attacks in Wau have reported looting of civilian property, schools and health centres by government forces.
-A death toll has not yet been provided by authorities, and fatalities are difficult to determine as inter-ethnic violence and conflict between political factions persist.
-A 42-year old woman whose mother was killed in a government-led offensive in July said: “I went back five days later, and saw bodies with my eyes.
+A death toll has not yet been provided by authorities, and HRW claims the number fatalities have been difficult to determine as inter-ethnic violence and conflict between political factions persist.
+A 42-year old woman whose mother was killed in a government-led offensive in July, said: “I went back five days later, and saw bodies with my eyes.
 I saw a lot of burned and looted property.
 Even the church was looted of doors and windows”.

 < All News